igoristomin/auth/README.md

 # Auth

 ## Description
-Simple web application for in-memory authentication.
+A simple web application that implements authorization in memory.

 ## Used tools
 * Platform: Spring Boot 2.6.3